-- Handouts will be provided for each practical.
+- Handouts will be provided for the practical.
 These contain background information, aims, materials & methods, tips for analysing results, and questions for further discussion.
-Read the handouts (and complete homework exercises for the HT practical) before starting practical work. - Bring with you: lab coat (REQUIRED), calculator, pencil/pen, paper for note-taking, any relevant handouts & homework exercises. - DO NOT bring food or drink into the lab (including water bottles). - Please make alternative arrangements through your Director of Studies if you cannot make it to the practical afternoon, due to illness or unforeseen circumstances.
+Read the handouts (and complete any homework exercises for the HT practical) before starting practical work. - Bring with you: lab coat (can be borrowed), calculator, pencil/pen, paper for note-taking, any relevant handouts & homework exercises. - DO NOT bring food or drink into the lab (including water bottles).

+• Please make alternative arrangements through your Director of Studies if you cannot make it to the practical, due to illness or unforeseen circumstances.